 Project Mala seeks out working children in remote villages of eastern Uttar Pradesh, India and gives them quality education in four R’s reading, writing, arithmetic and respect.
 Respect for others and the environment as well as self-respect in personal hygiene good manners.

 A happy childhood is the foundation of life and school days are an important part of a child’s formative years.
 Unfortunately large numbers of children in India’s carpet weaving belt start work at an age when western children are starting school.
 To deal with this problem Project Mala was founded in 1989 to provide a three year non-formal education course to children.
 Our aim is to help eradicate the use of child labour on the carpet weaving looms and enable working children to regain their lost childhood.
-Currently we have nearly 1,500 children in our six primary, three middle and one secondary schools in India
+Currently we have nearly 1,500 children in our five pre-school, six primary, three middle and one secondary schools in India

 Project Mala aims to: